 Do you bird and critter proof your solar panels?
 If not, it’s time to get out the bird netting and Critter Guard!

-Birds, pigeons and other critters can be a big problem for solar panel installations.
+Birds, pigeons and other critters can be a big problem for installations such as a 2kw solar system.

 Unfortunately, they are attracted by the reflection of sunlight on solar panels and they often like to take shelter or nest underneath them.
 This can cause lasting damage, as the bird droppings contain heavy metals which can cause corrosion, short circuit cells, decrease performance or even ruin an entire array of solar panels.